 College Probation: Probation indicates to a student that his or her behavior has resulted in a sanction that is close to suspension.
 It is imposed for a specified period of time.
 Any further misconduct while on probation may result in suspension from the college.
 Disciplinary probation may also place specific restrictions and extra requirements on the student.
 These conditions will vary with each case and may result in restriction from participating in intercollegiate athletics, extracurricular and residence life activities, student leadership positions, and/or involve other requirements.

 College Suspension: Suspension prohibits the student from attending the College of the Holy Cross and from being present without permission on college property for a specified period of time, usually no less than one academic semester.
-The Director of Student Conduct and Community Standards will determine the effective date of this sanction.
+The Director of Student Integrity and Community Standards will determine the effective date of this sanction.
 Students who are suspended must complete all other imposed sanctions prior to petitioning for reenrollment.
 Should a student be found responsible for a sexual misconduct related violation, that student may be subject to suspension until the complainant graduates.

 College Expulsion: Expulsion is the permanent separation of a student from the college.
 Expulsions are noted on the student’s permanent education record.